TomTomTommi/bidavideo/README.md

 ```
 sh demo.sh
 ```
+In this script, you can specify which model (RAFTStereo, IGEVStereo with/without BiDAStabilizer; BiDAStereo) you want to use for demo.

+Before running, download the checkpoints on [google drive](https://drive.google.com/drive/folders/1eLcJXLf8qEF70WLKtNcGDHFwpgNTywN5?usp=drive_link).
+Copy the checkpoints to `./checkpoints/`

 To test on your own data, modify `--path ./demo_video/`.
 More arguments can be found and modified in ` demo.py`

 ## Dataset